Selling Property in Sri Lanka: Capital Gains Tax Guide

 Will I need a TIN to register property from April 2026?

 Yes.
-The 2026 Amendment Bill makes it mandatory to submit your Taxpayer Identification Number (TIN) Certificate to the Registrar-General when registering land or title, and to your Local Authority when obtaining building plan approval.
-This applies from April 1, 2026, even where no capital gain arises.
+The Inland Revenue (Amendment) Act, No. 11 of 2026 makes it mandatory to submit your Taxpayer Identification Number (TIN) Certificate to the Registrar-General when registering land or title, and to your Local Authority when obtaining building plan approval.
+This is now law and applies from April 1, 2026, even where no capital gain arises.

 Related reading